 What is the hiring timeline and projected work hours?

-We operate on an open recruiting cycle, meaning first applications received are the first reviewed.
+We operate on an open recruiting cycle, meaning first applications received, for any semester, are the first reviewed.
 Apply early!

 We offer the following internship programs (dates are estimated ranges):

 recommended to have application submitted by October 1, if not earlier

 recommended to have application submitted by March 1, if not earlier

 recommended to have application submitted by July 1, if not earlier

 250 minimum hours are required for the internship so that interns are available for the numerous opportunities that arise.
 Individual schedules may vary depending on the specific projects and other learning opportunities that may arise, as well as school commitments, family obligations and vacations.

 The International Center’s traditional office hours are 8:00 a.m. – 5:00 p.m.
 Monday through Friday.
 Estimated work hours average 15-20 per week for fall and spring terms around class schedules and 20-30 hours per week, generally 9:30am – 3:30pm weekdays during the summer.